 Past the Paws of Lion Rock

-Passing the monumental lion’s paws, the pathways hug the mountain tighter as elevation increases.
+Passing the monumental lion’s paws of the Sigiriya rock fortress, the pathways hug the mountain tighter as elevation increases.
 The crowds had started to thin out a bit because of the rain—plus one for rainy weather!
 We, however, had no plans to turn back.
-Our arrival to the top of the rock was paired with awe.
-The view of the Sri Lankan landscape from the top of Lion Rock stunned us, encompassing miles and miles of forest, plains, and mountains.
-The expansive view, combined with the busy cloud action that day, provided a feast for the eyes.
+Our arrival to the top of Sigiriya Rock was paired with awe, and it was immediately easy to recognize why the Sigiriya rock fortress is named one of the best places to visit in Sri Lanka.
+The view of the Sri Lankan landscape from the peak of the Sigiriya Lion Rock stunned us, encompassing miles and miles of forest, plains, and mountains.
+The expansive view from the top of the Sigiriya rock fortress, combined with the busy cloud action that day, provided a feast for the eyes.

-The buildings that once covered the top of Lion Rock have long since disappeared, and all that remains of them are their foundations and walls.
-The rains of the season had made them into beautiful pools that day.
-After a hot and sticky climb to the top, the fresh breeze from on high hit the spot as we relaxed, soaking up the views.
+The buildings that once covered the top of Sigiriya Lion Rock have long since disappeared, and all that remains are their foundations and walls.
+For our trip, the rains of the season had made the foundations of the Sigiriya rock fortress into beautiful pools that day.
+After a hot and sticky climb to the top of the Sigiriya rock fortress, the fresh breeze from on high hit the spot as we relaxed, soaking up the views from one of the best places to visit in Sri Lanka.
 We could even see an elephant in a pond down past the bottom of the rock!

-We spent about an hour on the top of the fortress.
-Coming down is much easier than climbing up, but we still felt hot in the heat of the day.
+We spent about an hour on the top of the famous Sigiriya Sri Lanka tourism site.
+Coming down from the Sigiriya Lion Rock fortress is much easier than climbing up, but we still felt hot in the heat of the day.
 We eagerly made our way to the parking lot at the exit where we located the tuktuk of our driver from our guesthouse, Rasta Bob, by following the sound of pulsing reggae music.
-Bob took us to a beautiful spot to take shots of Sigiriya from near the pond where we saw the elephant.
-Our Rasta friend then drove us back into Dambulla and dropped us off in front of the Golden Temple/Cave Temple complex.
+Bob took us to a beautiful spot to take shots of Sigiriya Sri Lanka from near the pond where we saw the elephant.
+Our Rasta friend then drove us back into Dambulla and dropped us off in front of the Golden Temple/Cave Temple complex, a Sri Lanka tourism site many also believe to be one of the best places to visit in Sri Lanka.

-Sigiriya is an amazing place in a beautiful location, truly one of the icons of Sri Lanka.
-Even though you probably won’t ever have it to yourself, it’s still worth your time.
-Our favorite part of visiting this iconic landmark was enjoying the views from the top—they really can’t be beat.
+Sigiriya Rock is an amazing place in a beautiful location, truly one of the country’s icons and easily one of the best places to visit in Sri Lanka.
+Even though you probably won’t ever have the entirety of Sigiriya Sri Lanka to yourself, the Sigiriya Lion Rock is still worth your time.
+Our favorite part of visiting this iconic Sri Lanka tourism landmark was enjoying the views from the top—they really can’t be beat.

-There isn’t really a dry season in Sigiriya.
+There isn’t really a dry season in Sigiriya Sri Lanka.

-- We visited Sigiriya in December—and while the weather is much cooler than summer (hard to imagine since it was still hot even in the winter!), it was very rainy.
+- We visited the Sigiriya rock fortress in December—and while the weather is much cooler than summer (hard to imagine since it was still hot even in the winter!), it was very rainy.

-- If it rains when climbing Sigiriya, care must be taken to avoid sliding on the slippery metal steps and pathways.
+- If it rains when climbing Sigiriya Sri Lanka, care must be taken to avoid sliding on the slippery metal steps and pathways.
 Watch your step!

 - Be prepared for some exercise, and bring enough water!